aionnetwork/aion-docs/README.md

 ## Contributions

-If you want to contribuite (and we really want you to), take a look at our [Contribution Guidelines](https://github.com/mohnjatthews/aion-docs/blob/master/extra/contribution-guidelines.md) before starting out.
+If you want to contribute (and we really want you to), take a look at our [Contribution Guidelines](https://github.com/mohnjatthews/aion-docs/blob/master/extra/contribution-guidelines.md) before starting out.
 It contains important things like how to format your writing, and the kind of language to use.
 [Create a new Issue](https://github.com/mohnjatthews/aion-docs/issues) if you've got any questions.

 If you want to make a suggestion to an article, create an [Issue](https://github.com/mohnjatthews/aion-docs/issues).
 If you want to create a completely new article, make a [Pull Request](https://github.com/mohnjatthews/aion-docs/pulls)!
 If you just want to show us some love, click the [star :star:](https://github.com/mohnjatthews/aion_docs/stargazers) button!